sebelga/portfolio_tracker_website/documentation/docs/setup_guides/install_uninstall.md

 ## Uninstall

 :::warning
 Before uninstalling the add-on, make sure to delete the daily snapshot trigger.
 This will prevent the add-on code to continue to run and count as execution time against your daily app scripts quota.
-To do so simply click on the the Portfolio Tracker menu > Delete all triggers.
+To do so simply click on the the Portfolio Tracker menu > Snapshots > Delete snapshot trigger.
 :::

 To uninstall the add-on, navigate to the [Google Workspace Add-on page](https://workspace.google.com/marketplace/app/portfolio_tracker_addon) and click the "uninstall" button.